DroidTest/TimeMachine/README.md

 * Python 2.7.17

 ## Todo ##
-Ubuntu version needs to be specified in the current setting, Ubuntu 18.04 for now. <br>
+Optimize methods for state selection to achieve a better performance on coverage. <br>

 ## Setup ##
 The following is required to set up TimeMachine:
 * at least 100 GB hard drive
 * 8 GB memory
-* Ububntu 18.04 64-bit
+* Ububntu 18.04 64-bit or Mac-OSX 10.15

 ### Step 1: clone repository ###
 ```